 Feel free to use the Waze logo on any colored background or shape that you choose.
 The following are examples of the Waze logo per background type (colored background, white, and black):

 Use the following transparent logo for color backgrounds only:

 Never use the negative of the logo, as the following example shows:

 The following example shows a customer UI example:

 The following examples show branding in a driver UI:

 Headers and banners

-You can add your logo to the header below for use when sending emails to drivers and users:
+You can add your logo to the following header for use when you send emails to drivers and users:

 Images for social channels

-Combine your brand (logo and/or palette) with the image below to create a shared partnership graphic.
-You will be supplied with an Adobe Illustrator file that you can easily edit and adjust per social channel.
+Combine your brand, logo, and palette with the following image to create a shared partnership graphic.
+You're supplied with an Adobe Illustrator file that you can easily edit and adjust per social channel.